 - Windows SIM creates the file based on the image file and saves it to the same folder as the image file.
 This process can take several minutes.

-The catalog file appears in the Windows Image pane with lists the configurable components and packages in that image.
+The catalog file appears in the Windows Image pane with lists of the configurable components and packages in that image.

 Create New Answer File